-Richard Byford is a senior lecturer in the Department of Rhetoric and Composition at The American University in Cairo.
+Richard Byford is a senior instructor II at the Department of Rhetoric and Composition at The American University in Cairo.

 He has now been teaching rhetoric and composition, freshman courses and English as a second language for over 20 years, teaching mainly Middle Eastern students; although he has also spent four years teaching in Japan.
 As a result, he is extremely experienced in understanding the needs and problems faced by Middle Eastern students, and he has developed his teaching materials and pedagogical approaches accordingly.
 In his RHET 103/201/2010/1020 classes he has focused on teaching research writing through the use of Japanology topics, believing that, at times, it is useful for the students to see how other areas of the globe function.
 He has also taught and lectured SEMR 200/199/123/1023 Celebrating Ideas, which focuses on seminal texts; Comparative Religion 135; and has also been course supervisor and lecturer for Comparative Religion 210.

-Richard has served on the department’s Grants Committee and the Promotions Committee.
-Furthermore, as committee chair of the Curriculum Committee he was instrumental in setting up the department’s fledgling writing minor; and again as chair, brought about important changes in the curricula of 101 and 102.
-He is currently chair of the department’s Hiring Committee.
-He has also served with distinction on the history department’s search committee for a new chair for comparative religion 2011 -2012.
+Byford has served on the department’s grants committee and the promotions committee.
+Furthermore, as committee chair of the curriculum committee he was instrumental in setting up the department’s fledgling writing minor; and again as chair, brought about important changes in the curricula of 101 and 102.
+He is currently chair of the department’s hiring committee.
+He has also served with distinction on the history department’s search committee for a new chair for comparative religion 2011-2012.

-Panellist discussing the importance of educational links with the Far East in the panel, “The Current and Future Role of the East in the Middle East,” April 2012
+Panelist discussing the importance of educational links with the Far East in the panel, “The Current and Future Role of the East in the Middle East,” April 2012.

 - Japanese culture and religion

 - Hieroglyphs and their grammar